straddleio/embed/README.md

 ### React Implementation

-For React applications, import and use the `EmbedComponent` as shown in the usage example above.
+For React applications, import and use the `StraddleEmbedComponent` as shown in the usage example above.

 ## Important Note